stacksjs/nanofaker/docs/features/performance.md

 6. ✅ **Monitor performance** in production
 7. ✅ **Install only needed locales** to keep bundle lean

-nanofaker is designed to be the **fastest faker library** while maintaining minimal footprint, including comprehensive locale coverage (26 languages) and data categories (16+).
+ts-mocker is designed to be the **fastest faker library** while maintaining minimal footprint, including comprehensive locale coverage (26 languages) and data categories (16+).